supabase/walrus/README.md

 ### Reading WAL

 This package exposes 1 public SQL function `cdc.apply_rls(jsonb)`.
-It processes the output of a `wal2json` decoded logical replication slot and returns:
+It processes the output of a `wal2json` decoded logical repliaction slot and returns:

 - `wal`: (jsonb) The WAL record as JSONB in the form
 - `is_rls_enabled`: (bool) If the entity (table) the WAL record represents has row level security enabled